Arash Alavi, PhD

-2010-current: As the Infrastructure Manager at SCGPM, Keith is responsible for the user experience on our genetics cluster, where he designs and implements technical solutions related to data privacy, data commons, and the support of various tools and technologies.
+2010-present: As the Director of the GBSC, Keith is responsible for the user experience on our genetics cluster, where he designs and implements technical solutions related to data privacy, data commons, and the support of various tools and technologies.

 Prior to joining SCGPM, he was Chief Programmer at the Stanford Center for Interdisciplinary Brain Science Research (CIBSR) where he developed a multiplatform neuroimaging analysis and MRI visualization application.
 Prior to joining Stanford, Keith was Technical Lead at Motorola where he led development of software for handwriting recognition on a Chinese cell phone.
 Keith has a MS in Computer Science from the State University of New York at Buffalo.